makrai/notes/levin05-argument-RappaportHovav.md

 * five major questions:
   1. Which facets of the meanings of verbs are relevant for the mapping
   1. lexical semantic representation
-    * primitives ... and the principles for combining these
+    * primitives and the principles for combining these
   1. the algorithm which derives the syntactic expression of arguments
   1. non-semantic factors such as information structure and heaviness
-  1. To what extent are the semantic determinants ... lexical?
+  1. To what extent are the semantic determinants lexical?
 * This book
   * comparing different theories which address them
   * provide a bridge between the line of syntactic research that
-    * presupposes a tight connection between verb meaning and synta[x] and
+    * presupposes a tight connection between verb meaning and syntax and
     * lexical semantic research into verb meanings
-* [the] wide range of theoretical perspectives [...] hinders the pooling of important insights
+* the wide range of theoretical perspectives hinders the pooling of important insights
 * most of the determinants of argument realization are not strictly lexical
   * Borer 1994+ Erteschik-Shir and Rapoport 1996; Ghomeshi and Massam 1995;